liamjbennett/blog/content/posts/2024-04-23-what-is-portfolio-architecture.md

 Anyway, for all of you who have asked me this question recently, or those of you who’ve seen my title and asked the question in your head, hopefully this goes some way to answering that question.

-If you’d like to know more, or you’d like to to write a bit more of this topic, then reach out and let me know.
+If you’d like to know more, or you’d like to write a bit more of this topic, then reach out and let me know.
 If any you have similar roles then I’d love to chat more so get in touch.